-Four of the classes of fungi are included in lower fungi group.
+Four of the classes of fungi are included in the lower fungi group.
 They are:

 - Chytridiomycetes: They have zoospores (motile cells) with a single, posterior, whiplash structure (flagellum). e.g. Synchytrium endobioticum, a pathogen of potato.

-- Mixomycetes (slime molds): They are microscopic, phagotrophic, non-pathogenic bacterivores, considered as a special group of fungi.
+- Myxomycetes (slime molds): They are microscopic, phagotrophic, non-pathogenic bacterivores, considered a special group of fungi.
 They help to decompose plant remains.
-Their life cycle has amoeboid, motile, trophic stages, either unicellular or multinucleate, and a reproductive stage with spores generated by a complex non-motile fruiting body.
+Their life cycle has amoeboid, motile, and trophic stages, either unicellular or multinucleate, and a reproductive stage with spores generated by a complex non-motile fruiting body.

-- Zygomycetes: The class zygomycetes is named after the thick-walled resting spores which is called zygospores and these are formed in consequence of the complete fusion of the protoplasts of two equal or unequal gametangia.
-However, because not all species placed in this class have been shown to produce zygospores, a variety of morphological, biological and ecological characteristics also enter into defining the class. e.g. Rhizopus stolonifers.
+- Zygomycetes: The class zygomycetes are named after the thick-walled resting spores which are called zygospores and these are formed as a consequence of the complete fusion of the protoplasts of two equal or unequal gametangia.
+However, because not all species placed in this class have been shown to produce zygospores, a variety of morphological, biological, and ecological characteristics also enter into defining the class. e.g. Rhizopus stolonifers.

 Good to know

-- It is now evident through evolutionary researches that class Oomycetes is unrelated to the true fungi.
-Indeed, fungi appear more closely related to animals than to oomycetes, and oomycetes are more closely related to algae and to green plants than to fungi and animals.
+- It is now evident through evolutionary research that class Oomycetes is unrelated to the true fungi.
+Indeed, fungi appear more closely related to animals than to oomycetes, and oomycetes are more closely related to algae and green plants than to fungi and animals.